open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ### Shutdown

-`Shutdown` SHOULD be called only once for each `TracerProvider` instance.
-After the call to `Shutdown`, subsequent calls to get `Tracer` are not allowed.
-SDKs SHOULD ignore these calls gracefully, if possible.
+`Shutdown` MUST be called only once for each `TracerProvider` instance.
+After the call to `Shutdown`, subsequent attempts to get a `Tracer` are not allowed.
+SDKs SHOULD return a valid no-op Tracer for these calls, if possible.

 `Shutdown` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.